noahjb/novi_cd_test/README.md

    `git branch`

-At this point, it should be around 15 minutes into the workshop.
-If it's more like 30 minutes, check in with the facilitator.
+At this point, it should be around 15 minutes into the build part of the workshop.
+If more than 30 minutes has transpired, check in with the facilitator.

 Checkout the starter branch: